 Ka Hei’s curricular initiatives, in partnership with DefinedSTEM, involve all 180,000 students in 256 schools across seven islands.
 Suyama describes the excitement of students as they monitor usage and take responsibility for their own campuses.
 This kind of STEM learning, he says, is tangible—and “they love it.”

-A school blessing ceremony for a new PV canopy, part of the Ka Hei initiative.
 The comprehensive and hands-on training for teachers includes bringing in individuals from local businesses to share their expertise as well as surveys, contests, and information to communicate to parents and guardians.
 Elizabeth Shigeta, curriculum coordinator for Honowai Elementary School, notes that due to this “shared training experience, teachers are able to collaborate with each other,” which creates “a more meaningful experience” for students.
 Sharing at home what’s learned in the classroom, she says, is “critical.”

 The STEM curriculum for the initiative “connects age-appropriate information and standards,” Shigeta says, but what’s most valuable for learning is the pairing of curriculum and equipment so that it’s effective for students’ different learning modalities.
 As a result, even young students demonstrate a deep understanding of their connection and responsibility to their environment.
 “Living on an island has many good things for us to do, like go to the beach, swimming, and hiking.
 But we need to look at energy like we look at our island.
 We need to understand and care for it,” says another of Shigeta’s students.